 Click: One face has five buttons, with one button at each corner and one in the middle of the face, like the “5” side of a standard die.
-Two of the buttons are silent, two are loud, audible clicks, and the middle button has a quieter click.

 Spin: A rotatable disc with a small indentation to help to spin the dial.
 The disc makes a subtle clicking sound as it spins.

 Roll: Contains captive metal ball (similar to a trackball) and three ridged cogs (similar to a combination lock), all of which can be rotated.
 The ball also produces an audible click if pressed down upon.

 Flip: A colored rocker switch.
 On some fidget cubes when the switch is moved quickly it makes a sound whereas if it moved slowly it does not make a sound.

 Glide: A joystick similar to those found on some gamepads.

 Breathe: A (usually oval) indentation approximately 2–3 mm deep.
 Intended to be used similarly to a worry stone.